 - Grades: PreK–K, 1–2, 3–5, 6–8, 9–12

 Students will research and assume roles as medical specialists through hands-on projects, research, reports, and presentations.
-Culminating activities will include working with a health specialist to dissect/observe cow eyes, sheep brains, pig lungs, pig heart, or various bones (including cow, rodent, and human bones).
+Culminating activities include working with a health specialist to dissect or observe various specimens such as cow eyes, sheep brains, and pig lungs.

 Draw a conclusion about skin by observing how apples change over the course of a week

 Upon successful completion of research and passing test scores, students will work with a health specialist to dissect/observe cow eyes, sheep brains, pig lungs, pig heart, or various bones (including cow, rat, and human bones).